Updated 8 June 2026

 - no database to call your own, or hug at night

-- will need to setup an account if you want to save your work
+- will need to setup an account IF you want to save your work (have your own schema)

 - Internet access required